josephsavage/hive-sbi-api/README.V1.md

 https://api.hivesbi.com/v1/posts/?author=ecoinstant

-Also ordering filters by the "created" field is supported:
+Also ordered filtering by the "created" field is supported:

 Ascending: